wimpysworld/deb-get/CONTRIBUTING.md

 # Adding Software
 ## What is acceptable?
-This defines what software can be added to `deb-get`, and therefore the scope of the project in terms of what it is intended for:
+This defines what software can be added to the main repository, and therefore the scope of the project in terms of what it is intended for:
 * Software **has to be published as a `.deb`**.
 Build from source, tarballs or other binary releases will not be accepted.
 * Software **has to be published authoritatively by the upstream vendor, project or maintainer**.
 Packages published by unassociated community contributors will not be accepted.
 * Software **must be actively maintained**.